f5devcentral/f5-agility-labs-waf/docs/waf241/module1-elevated-bot/lab1/lab1.rst

 #.
 Click the **F5 Advanced WAF bookmark** and login to TMUI. admin/[password].

 #.
 On the Main tab, click **Local Traffic > Virtual Servers** and you will see the Virtual Servers that have been pre-configured for your lab.
-Essentially, these are the listening IP's that receive requests for your application and proxy the requests to the backend "real" servers.
+Essentially, these are the listening IPs that receive requests for your application and proxy the requests to the backend "real" servers.

 | You will see 3 Virtual Servers: